How to make a Frodo costume, including Frodo’s sword and magic ring. A toddler hobbit Halloween costume from The Lord of the Rings.

 First, you wrap the handle in electrical tape with the sticky side out.
 The tape overlaps and sticks to itself, holding the tape to the handle.

 Then wrap a thin strip of leather over the electrical tape.
-The tape with hold the leather on securely.
+The tape will hold the leather on securely.
 Just tuck in the end of the leather strip to finish it.

 Unfortunately, I didn’t get a picture of the sword glowing—Halloween night tends to be pretty busy.
 After trick-or-treating, we painted the glow stick with blue spray paint so that it would always “glow” blue and my little hobbit could fight as many goblins as his imagination desired.